September 28, 2021 | John DeRoulet

 Not to mention, pricing tools in general cannot quantify certain aspects of your sales, distribution, return guests, and reviews which may impact your performance.
 If this is the case, it is best to set a Custom Base Rate to anchor that line where your experience makes you most comfortable.

 Is a specific Season of the curve anchored in the right place?

-Sometimes the curve overall is correct however you may know that your high season is able to capture more in the market than we see.
+Sometimes the curve overall is correct however you may know that your high season is able to capture more in the market than our model can see.

-Month specific adjustments to the base rate can be altered in the “Seasonality Adjustment” Tab.
-As this configuration is a bit more complex in how the input affects the output, I would recommend using this if it is a trend across multiple units and to be somewhat conservative in your adjustment.
+Month-specific adjustments to the base rate can be altered in the “Seasonality Adjustment” Tab.
+Because this configuration is a bit more complex in how the input affects the output, I would recommend using this feature only if it’s a trend across multiple units – and be somewhat conservative in your adjustments!

 Additional adjustments or more specific adjustments are more easily made (and managed) by applying % changes or Fixed rates via the Portfolio: “Calendar” view.

-Are there Specific Dates you really know and want that reflected in your pricing?
+Are there Specific Dates you really know and want reflected in your pricing?

 After getting your pricing in line, there are a few other pieces that must be configured prior to turning on your pricing.

 MLOS must be set prior to turning on – otherwise you may be making 1-night reservations you don’t want.
 Wheelhouse offers a dynamic set of rules to establish your MLOS.